-Writing emails is one of my unexpected pleasures.
-Here are a few things I’ve learned about the ideal process, followed by some samples.
+Writing emails turns out to be one of my unexpected pleasures.
+Here’s an example.
+Here are some things I’ve learned about the ideal process.

 1) Define your audience.
 This is a huge cliche, the truth of which should never get old.
 If you can afford to conduct real research and create personas, do it.
 If you can’t, do your best to seek out first-hand, credited, academic sources that challenge your assumptions about who your audience is and what they need.